BISO Home > About the Board on International Scientific Organizations > BISO Involvement with the International Council for Science

 For more information on the membership of BISO, please consult the BISO membership webpage.

-BISO represents the NAS as the U.S. national member of ICSU and fulfills its membership responsibilities through:
+BISO fulfills its membership responsibilities through:

-- responding to requests from ICSU,
+- responding to requests from the ISC,

-- monitoring the activities of ICSU.
+- monitoring the activities of the ISC.

 BISO Board Members and Director at the 2017 ICSU General Assembly.
 From left to right: Kennedy Reed, Marvin Hackert, Patrick Scott, John Hildebrand, Kathie Bailey, Melody Brown Burkins, and Michael Clegg.